Gunivers/Bookshelf/docs/Health.rst

     # At each tick
     execute as @e[type=creeper] run function glib.health:time_to_live

-Give a time to live of 20 seconds to the Creepers:
+Give a time to live of 20 seconds to the Cow:

 ::